Are you filling out your RN License Application with a Past Conviction?

 STUFF YOU DON’T NEED TO REALLY WORRY ABOUT

 Even though you may have been arrested, it does not mean you were convicted of a misdemeanor.
 Many arrests actually result in reductions to infractions.
 Many cases get dropped completely.
-If you were handcuffed and carted off in the back or a squad car, taken to jail, booked and fingerprinted, then went to court, were sentenced by a judge and had to pay a huge fine and do community service, you were probably convicted of a misdemeanor and you need to report ii to the BRN.
+If you were handcuffed and carted off in the back or a squad car, taken to jail, booked and fingerprinted, then went to court, were sentenced by a judge and had to pay a huge fine and do community service, you were probably convicted of a misdemeanor and you need to report it to the BRN.
 If you were given a ticket or fingerprinted and released and never went to court, you probably don’t have to worry about it.
 Make 100% sure that you are 100% sure of what should be disclosed or not.
 The last thing you want to do is disclose something you didn’t need to disclose.
 This can cause a delay in your application and may cause unnecessary denials or appeals of your license.

 THE POSSIBLE OUTCOMES

-Once you have applied for your RN license and properly disclosed your past conviction or incident, there are a few ways this can go (listed from best to worst outcome):
+Once you have applied for your RN license and properly disclosed your past conviction or incident, there are a few ways this can go (listed from the best to the worst outcome):

 - Your RN license application will be approved on its face, and you will be able to sit for your Boards.

 - Your RN license application will be denied, and you will be given permission to sit for the NCLEX, but the results will not be released until you’ve appealed the denial.

 - Upon appeal, you are given your RN license fee and clear with no restrictions.